 Once you have registered, your first comment will require verification (from me) before it is published.
 After that, comments should be published straight away.

 So, onto the comments themselves.
 The most important thing to remember is that Brian’s Coffee Spot is a positive place, set up to share a love of good coffee and great coffee spots.
 With that in mind, while I welcome disagreement, please be positive, polite and as far as possible objective.
+Please avoid making statements of opinion as if they were fact (opinion is fine, it just needs to be clearly framed as opinion).
+If you are making assertions of fact, please back those up wherever possible.
 Comments which blatantly knock places or people are likely to removed immediately, as are those using bad language, even if used humorously or as a quotation.

 If you have a specific issue with a Coffee Spot (eg an instance of poor service) please take it up with the management of the Coffee Spot in question rather than airing it here.
 By all means, leave a comment to the effect that you found the customer service poor if that’s the case, but please refrain from making specific accusations.